vext2121/cbreezy.github.io/Projects/Demos/forensics.md

 Furthermore, the metada for this file shows the owner to be a user named Mike Morris, who is clearly not our friend John Smith.
 <img src="{{site.baseurl | prepend: site.url}}Assets/Images/Autopsy/Autopsy8.png" alt="8" />
-As you explore forensic images such as this, you will identify abnormal activity and export them to your investigation folder as shown below.
+As you explore forensic data you will identify abnormal activity such as this and export them to your investigation folder as shown below.
 <img src="{{site.baseurl | prepend: site.url}}Assets/Images/Autopsy/Autopsy4.png" alt="4" />

 <img src="{{site.baseurl | prepend: site.url}}Assets/Images/Autopsy/Autopsy5.png" alt="5" />